Background pattern

 • If you have severe liver failure.

-• If you have established cardiovascular disease and/or cerebrovascular disease, for example, if you have had a heart attack, stroke, mini-stroke (TIA), or blockages in the heart or brain blood vessels, or coronary bypass surgery.
+• If you have established heart disease and/or cerebrovascular disease, for example, if you have had a heart attack, stroke, mini-stroke (TIA), or blockages in the blood vessels of the heart or brain, or have had surgery to remove a blockage or perform a coronary bypass.

-Warnings and precautions
+Warnings and Precautions

-Consult your doctor or pharmacist before starting to take aceclofenaco cinfa.
+Consult your doctor or pharmacist before starting to take aceclofenaco cinfa

-• If you have had or develop a stomach or duodenal ulcer, bleeding, or perforation, which may manifest as intense or persistent abdominal pain and/or black stools, or even without previous warning symptoms.
+• If you have had or developed an ulcer, bleeding, or perforation in the stomach or duodenum, which may be manifested by intense or persistent abdominal pain and/or black stools, or even without previous warning symptoms.

-• If you have liver disease.
+• If you have any liver disease.

 • If you have kidney failure.

-• If you smoke.
+• If you smoke

-• If you have diabetes.
+• If you have diabetes

 • If you have angina, blood clots, high blood pressure, high cholesterol, or high triglycerides.

-Additionally, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).
+Similarly, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

 • If you have blood disorders.